MetalPetal/MetalPetal/README.md

 - Use `MTIImage.cachePolicy` wisely.

-    Use `MTIImageCachePolicyTransient` when you do not want to preserve the render result of a image, for example when the image is just an intermediate result in a filter chain, so the underlying texture of the render result can be reused.
+    Use `MTIImageCachePolicyTransient` when you do not want to preserve the render result of an image, for example when the image is just an intermediate result in a filter chain, so the underlying texture of the render result can be reused.
 It is the most memory efficient option.
 However, when you ask the context to render a previously rendered image, it may re-render that image since its underlying texture has been reused.

     By default, a filter's output image has the `transient` policy.